apache/comdev-site/source/contributors/non-code.md

 ## Design

-Most open source projects are designed by programmers.
-There are opportunities for anyone with an artistic eye to improve the user experience, both of the product itself, as well as the website, logos, and other assorted imagery around the project ecosystem.
+Programmers usually design their project website, and the user interface of their projects.
+There are opportunities for anyone with an artistic eye to improve the user experience, both of the product itself, as well as the website, logos, and other imagery around the project ecosystem.

 Designing banners for conferences, mascots, promotional materials, and blog posts can make a project more engaging and welcoming.
 If the project does not have a logo, work with the community to suggest possible designs.

-Working with the developers to improve the user interface of a product can drive greater adoption of the product.
-Work with testers and users to understand which parts of the product are harder to use or understand.
+Helping improve the user interface of a product can result in more users adopting it.
+Work with [testers](#testing) and users to understand which parts of the product are harder to use or understand.